 People worldwide are increasingly looking at natural remedies to address their health issues.
 We know that the solutions to many modern ailments lie in returning your body to a balanced state - working with nature instead of against it!
 As we rediscover the ancient herbs and remedies through modern science, a more holistic way of life is more achievable for everyone.

 Ashwagandha root extract is used to treat sexual weakness, low libido, and performance anxiety in men.
 It has been advocated to alleviate diminished sexual desire in women and all forms of sexual dysfunction, mainly where a depleted nervous system is playing a role (4)

 Ashwagandha is a remarkable adaptogen -- a substance or plant extract that increases the body's ability to resist the damaging effects of stress and promote or restore normal physiological functioning.
-In clinical trials, Ashwagandha has been shown to significantly improve sleep quality and reduce stress and anxiety (4).
+In clinical studies, Ashwagandha has been shown to significantly improve sleep quality and reduce stress and anxiety (4).

-It helps protect the body from stress, as it has effectively decreased cortisol levels (5).
+This medicinal plant helps protect the body from stress, as it has effectively decreased cortisol levels (5).